taylorfinnell/hai-homeassistant/README.md

 ## Whats Missing

 - Flow sensors
-- I think it struggles to connect in time in some cases
-- The config_flow is a little broken, but it works
-- I don't know what happens if you have multiple shower heads
 - Technically the whole Hai app can be replaced with home assistant.
 You can write the LED configurations, water thresholds, etc

 ## Additional Info